cloud-agnost/agnost-website/server/scheduled-task.md

 # Scheduled Tasks

-The scheduled task provides the methods to manage your app's scheduled tasks.
+The scheduled tasks module of this library provides the methods to manually trigger your app's scheduled tasks (a.k.a. cron jobs).
-With this module you can run a task manually and get the status of a task.
+With this module, you can run a task manually and get the status of a task.

 Typically, a scheduled task runs according to its defined execution schedule.
-However, with Agnost server library by calling the `runOnce` method, you can manually run scheduled tasks ahead of their actual execution schedule.
+However, with the Agnost server library, by calling the `run` method, you can manually run scheduled tasks ahead of their actual execution schedule.

 ### Run task

-You can run a task using the `runOnce` method.
+You can run a task using the `run` method ahead of its planned execution time.
 It triggers the execution of the specified task.
-After the task is triggered, the business logic of the task is executed.
+After the task is triggered, the business logic, namely the handler function of the task is executed.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" } ]}>